 CO-SIGNING FOR FRIENDS AND FAMILY

 Before endorsing friends and family for a loan, you may need to consider its effect on your credit rating.
-Co-signing for a credit with a very high balance could affect your utilization ratio, consequently causing a drop in your credit score.
+Co-signing for a credit with a high balance could affect your utilization ratio, causing a drop in your credit score.

 As a guarantor, you take up the responsibility of ensuring full settlement of the loan by the borrower in accordance to the stated terms.
 A default or inconsistent loan servicing by the borrower lowers your credit score.